Sanrax/flashcart-guides/docs/tutorials/emulators.md

         1. Place the `bios.bin` file in the `_gba` folder.

         1. On your SD card root, create a `ROMs` folder, and then create a `GBA` folder inside it.
 Place your `.gba` game ROMs inside.

         1. Place the SD card back into your cart, and boot into the menu.

-        1. To play GBA games, navigate to the `Emulators` folder, launch the GBARunner3 Frontend NDS file, and select a GBA ROM in the menu.
+        1. To play GBA games, navigate to the `Emulators` folder, launch `gbar3-frontend.nds`, and select a GBA ROM in the menu.

 === "GB/C"